MarkusMusch/bot/README.md

 busd_markets = ['BTCBUSD', 'ETHBUSD', 'SOLBUSD', 'DOGEBUSD']
 ```

 In our case we are interested in the BUSD futures for $BTC, $ETH, $SOL, and $DOGE.
-If you are interested in other coins you can find out their ticker on your exchanges' website and replace them in the list above.
+If you are interested in other coins you can find out their ticker on your exchange's website and replace them in the list above.
 Make sure to also adapt the classes in the RESTClient.py module if you are using another exchange.

 Now we only need to run
 ```bash
 Python3 datapipeline.py
 ```

-from the /bot directory and it will load the requested data from the Binance futures API into csv files located in the /bot/database/datasets directory.
+from the /bot directory and it will load the requested data from the Binance futures API into csv files located in the bot/database/datasets directory.

 By default, the time frames 1d, 1h, and 4h are implemented but if you are interested in other time frames you can easily extend the Enum